BlocProtocol/BLOC-wiki/docs/guides/RainBorg-Wat-Dat.md

 > **TUT TUT**
 >
-> Huzzah, 500 TRTL just rained on 4 chatty turtles in #general, they each got 125 TRTL!
+> Huzzah, 500 abLoc just rained on 4 chatty turtles in #general, they each got 125 abLoc!
 >
 > ![turt in rain](images/rainborg/rainborg-rain.png)

 ## Wow?
 Megatip wat?

 When an operator runs a megatip command, RainBorg splits the amount between all [tippable channels](#which-channels-does-this-work-with), and the amount in the command is split across all the active members in the eligible channels, who were in the list to get tipped originally.
-It is divided equally, so if person A and B are talking in \#general, and person B and C were talking in \#help, and there was a 400 megatip, 100 TRTL would go to A and C, and 200 TRTL would go to B(100 TRTL for each channel)
+It is divided equally, so if person A and B are talking in \#general, and person B and C were talking in \#help, and there was a 400 megatip, 100 abLoc would go to A and C, and 200 abLoc would go to B(100 abLoc for each channel)

 ## Anything not covered here?